dsc-courses/practice.dsc10.com/problems/su22-final/q8-oren-stats.md

 **Answer: ** True

 True.
-The central limit theorem states that if you have a populations and take a sufficiently large random samples form the population, then the distribution of the sample means will be approximately normally distributed.
+The central limit theorem states that if you have a populations and take a sufficiently large number of random samples form the population, then the distribution of the sample means will be approximately normally distributed.

 # END SOLUTION